SwapStation/swapstation-contracts/README.md

 - **SwapStation**: Smart Contracts repesenting the swap contract.
 This contract is responsible for the swap transaction that takes place when an offer is accepted.
 See [SwapStation Contract functions](#swap-station-contract-functions) for functions.

-- **NFT**: A sample ERC-721/NEP-171 NFT contract using [OpenZeppelin](https://www.openzeppelin.com/) standard.
+- **NFT**: A sample contract using common standards for each network (ERC-721, NEP-177).
 We are using this contract as a sample for developing and testing the integration with the application.

 ## Developer Quick Start Guides